• DAkkS

 Unlimited accreditations

-As a rule, accreditations in the statutory area are granted for an unlimited period.
-They remain valid until they are withdrawn, suspended, reduced or amended by DAkkS or until the body gives up its accreditation.
-Reasons for the reduction of accreditations by DAkkS may for example be the discontinuation of essential accreditation requirements or a lack of cooperation on the part of the body in surveillance of the accreditation.
-Feedback from the market or market surveillance may also lead to the reduction of accreditation.
+Reasons for the restriction of accreditations by the DAkkS may include, for example, the discontinuation of essential accreditation requirements or a lack of cooperation for the body in monitoring the accreditation.
+Feedback from the market or market monitoring may also lead to a restriction.

 Limited accreditations

-Accreditations are granted for a limited period in the following cases in particular:
+Accreditations are limited in time, particularly in the following cases:

-• in the statutory area, if the time limits for the accreditation are prescribed by law
+• in the statutory area if the limitation of the accreditation is required by law

-• In the non-statutory area (“third country cases” outside Germany, the EU and the EEA)
+• for all accreditations in the non-statutory area (organisations based in countries outside Germany, the EU and the EEA)

-Limited accreditations lose their validity on the expiry date specified in the accreditation decision and certificate and must undergo a reaccreditation procedure in good time.
+Limited accreditations lose their validity on the expiry date specified in the notice of accreditation and in the certificate, and must be re-accredited in good time.

 What does an accreditation cost?